covid-at-home/covid-at-home/shopping.md

 * **Incontinence / waterproof sheets** (20 EUR/USD or so) ([example](https://www.amazon.de/Comfortcare-Inkontinenz-Bettw%C3%A4sche-waschbar-Blau/dp/B07W7CCQVG) or [example](https://www.amazon.de/Co-operative-Independent-Living-Bettdeckenbezug-wasserabweisend/dp/B00BJMA8X2))
    > ![](/images/sheet.png)
    >
    > Sick people sometimes have accidents.
 You'll thank us.
+(In fact...
+Put two waterproof sheets on the bed, if it's still comfortable enough.
+Then removing the top layer in the middle of the night will hopefully be enough.)

 * **Steam inhaler** (25 EUR/USD or so) ([example](https://www.amazon.de/gp/product/B07SNQH6CZ))
    > ![](/images/steam.png)